krenalis/krenalis/README.md

 $ chichi-cli init-warehouse
 ```

-### 7. Reload the schema
+### 7. Reload the schemas

-Reload the schema with:
+Reload the schemas with:

 ```
-$ chichi-cli reload-schema
+$ chichi-cli reload-schemas
 ```

 ### 8. Run and open the browser